 The fun doesn’t stop there, either!
 Did you know you can eat the greens, too?
 As with all greens, rinse them well and dry or spin them to remove any excess water.
 Then chop them into salads or sauté and enjoy!
 For a very simple, Asian-style preparation, sauté the greens in oil and soy sauce and serve with a stickier rice like Jasmine.

-- Cook Pasta according to package instructions until al dente.
+- Cook Pasta according to package instructions.